Sorrel drink is a tangy beverage infused with warm spices, often served at Christmastime and New Year's in several parts of the Caribbean.

 Like so many Caribbean recipes, including my beloved macaroni pie, there are many different variations of this drink.

-Some people also like to add rum or other alcohol to this drink, but we've always enjoyed it without booze at my house.
+- While you can add rum or other alcohol to this drink, we've always enjoyed it as a non-alcoholic drink at my house.

 We prefer to use a lot of spices and bring the mixture to a simmer, so that the mixture can become flavourful in a shorter period of time.